 Kent Syler, a professor of political science and international affairs, assessed Republican Bill Lee’s campaign for governor of Tennessee for the Aug.
 24 edition of the Nashville Ledger.
 His comments can be read here.

 Dr. Colby Jubenville, a professor of health and human performance, previewed his upcoming Oct.
 18 speech on personal brands and relationships at the 2018 SGIA Expo’s Functional Printing, Process and Products Luncheon in Fairfax, Virginia, for an Aug.
 24 post at www.whattheythink.com.
-The story can be accessed here.
+The story is available here.

 Dr. Andrew Dix, an associate professor of communication studies, explained his research into the frequency of fouls called on women basketball players at historically black colleges and universities for the Aug.
 24 edition of www.dailymail.co.uk.
 His comments can be read here.